The Koret Israel Economic Development Funds – Asper Foundation Micro-Enterprise Project

 KIEDF was established in 1994 by the Koret Foundation of San Francisco to provide economic assistance to small businesses in Israel dealing with the serious negative economic fallout related to terrorism against Israelis.
 KIEDF has helped more than 8,800 small businesses secure funds to sustain their enterprises, facilitating nearly $245 million U.S. in loans to private enterprise bringing self-sufficiency and dignity to tens of thousands of Israeli business owners and their employees.
 These businesses today engage and support more than 42,000 employees and their families.
 KIEDF has also facilitated more than 250 micro loans.
 For more information on KIEDF, click here.

-The goal of the low income programs are to facilitate the establishment of micro-enterprises via business skills training, loans and individual post-credit mentoring assistance.
-The goal of the business improvement program is to improve business performance and create a group of business leaders in the Negev region of Israel via business skills development, individual mentoring and loans.
-The program is projected to have 130 participants, distribute 50 loans at an average of $4,000 each for a total of $200,000 and create 50-70 jobs.
+The goal of the low income programs was to facilitate the establishment of micro-enterprises via business skills training, loans and individual post-credit mentoring assistance.
+The goal of the business improvement program was to improve business performance and create a group of business leaders in the Negev region of Israel via business skills development, individual mentoring and loans.
+The program had 130 participants, distributed 50 loans at an average of $4,000 each for a total of $200,000 and created 50-70 jobs.

-The project is comprised of the following programs:
+The project was comprised of the following programs:

 - A low income micro-enterprise program for Ethiopian women in Be’er Sheva